ANeuronI/Crio_do-Assigment/README.md

 ---

-This project is a part of Crio.Do GenAI API Assignment.
+This project is a part of Crio.Do GenAI API Assignment.<br>
 If you're reviewing this as a mentor, feel free to explore each .py file and demo output.